This post featuring these vegan + gluten-free Meyer lemon poppy seed muffins is sponsored by Danone North America. Please see my disclosures.

 Meyer Lemons: Load up on Meyer lemons at Sprouts because you’ll need a lot of ’em for this lemon-riffic recipe.
 Plus, Meyer lemons are in season now.

 Meyer lemons are a bit smaller and rounder in appearance when compared to typical lemons.
-They’re also a bit sweeter than regular lemons – more like a cross between a lemon and mandarin orange.
+They’re also a bit sweeter than regular lemons – more like a cross between a lemon and a mandarin orange.

 Poppy Seeds: These beautiful seeds will elevate the visual appeal of your muffins and add a little fun texture too.